bsweezy/covidgaming/README.md

   * Capitalism (visual interface challenges)

 ## Physical Board Game w Video Streaming
+Same as above, but with a videocamera/webcam from your laptop pointed at the physical game.
+Hard to manage when there is secret knowledge.
 * Host set up & stream any cooperative board game over any videostreaming